5jjCopter/EzWifibroadcast/List-of-Wifi-cards-and-doungles.md

 **AWUS036NHA**
 This adapter will provide around 280mW output power.
 Ranges of several kilometers have been reported (with directional antennas though).

 **TL-WN722N**
 This adapter will provide around 60mW output power.
-Range should be roughly around 800-1000m with stock antennas.
+Range should be roughly around 800-1000m with 2.1dbi stock antennas.
 There is a potential issue with the LNA combining.
 Under certain circumstances, the second antenna on the PCB causes bad reception.

 **CSL 300Mbit stick**
 This adapter provides around 30mw output power.
 Range on 5Ghz is not very high, around 200-300m.
+Stock antennas are not usable on 5Ghz, as they are simple 2.4Ghz 2.1dbi sleeved-dipole antennas.

 When used as an Rx dongle, bad blocks can occur when the received signal strength is higher than -20dbm.
 This can be worked-around by using more than one adapter and pointing antennas in different directions / polarizations.

 **AWUS051NH**
 This adapter will provide around 330mw output power.
-Range on 5Ghz is around 800-1000m with stock antennas.
+Range on 5Ghz is around 800-1000m.
+Stock antenna is not recommended because they have 5dbi gain, which will give a too-flat radiation pattern.

 **AWUS052NH**
 This adapter will provide around 330mw output power.
 This is the same adapter as the 051NH, but with two TX chains.
+Stock antennas are not recommended because they have 5dbi gain, which will give a too-flat radiation pattern.

 **TL-WN822N V2**
 This adapter will provide around 60mw output power.
 Currently, there is an issue with injection when there are other signals present on the 2.4G band, not recommended as TX adapter.